 - Cook the quinoa according to the package directions.
 Replace the water with vegetable broth for enhanced flavor.

-- Meanwhile, combine 2 tbsp of balsamic vinegar and 2 tbsp of maple syrup in a small bow.
+- Meanwhile, combine 2 tablespoon of balsamic vinegar and 2 tablespoon of maple syrup in a small bow.
 Whisk together until smooth.

 - In a large mixing bowl combine the cooked quinoa, sautéed apple and veggies, ⅓ cup dried cranberries, ⅓ cup chopped walnuts, and the maple-balsamic dressing.
 Gently toss together until the ingredients are combined.
 Taste the quinoa stuffing and add salt and black pepper if needed.